FIFA looks to start World Cup in Qatar 1 day earlier | Sports-Games

 - Switzerland

+Host nation Qatar is set to play in the opening game of its own World Cup tournament after all — and on a stand-alone day being added to the schedule barely 100 days before kickoff.

-The World Cup in Qatar could start one day earlier than scheduled with FIFA looking at a plan to let the host nation play Ecuador on Nov.
+Soccer's marquee tournament is now set start one day earlier than originally scheduled seven years ago in a move that would allow Qatar to play Ecuador on Nov.
 20, a person familiar with the proposal told The Associated Press on Wednesday.

+The person spoke on condition of anonymity because the person was not authorized to discuss the matter.

-The person said a decision could be made within days by a committee comprised of FIFA president Gianni Infantino and the heads of the six continental soccer bodies.
+The proposal will be put before a committee comprised of FIFA president Gianni Infantino and the heads of the six continental soccer bodies, the person said.
+A decision is expected this week.

+According to a letter sent by FIFA this week and seen by the AP, the governing body is asking for approval from the continental soccer bodies by Thursday.

+Qatar should now get an exclusive Sunday slot for its opening ceremony and World Cup debut at the 60,000-capacity Al Bayt Stadium.

+Recent World Cup tradition gave 2014 host Brazil and 2018 host Russia exclusive opening days to play their first opponents.
+But the tighter schedule in Qatar called for four games daily for the entire group stage — 48 games in 12 days.

+At the tournament draw in Doha on April 1, the Netherlands, Senegal and Ecuador landed in Group A with Qatar.
+The Dutch and Senegal were allocated the 1 p.m. local time start and Qatar was to play Ecuador in the third game with an evening kickoff six hours later.

-The proposal to create a 29-day tournament instead of the long-planned 28 has been favored by Qatari officials and South American soccer body CONMEBOL, with talks also involving the Qatar and Ecuador soccer federations, the person said.
+The proposal to create a 29-day tournament instead of 28 has been favored by Qatari officials and South American soccer body CONMEBOL, with talks also involving the Qatar and Ecuador soccer federations, the person told the AP.

-The World Cup is set to open on Nov.
-21, a Monday, with the Netherlands facing Senegal at 1 p.m. local time in Doha.
-Qatar and Ecuador are also in Group A but that match was scheduled to start six hours later on the same day.

-The match schedule — with the official opening ceremony at the third match when Qatar was scheduled to play — was finalized after the draw was made in Doha on April 1.

-A Sunday start for the World Cup had been ruled out several years ago when a shorter, 28-day schedule requiring four games each day during the group stage was agreed to by FIFA after talks with influential leagues in Europe which will play club games through Nov.
-13.
+FIFA acknowledged in its letter that changing the date, after tickets have been sold, would affect some traveling fans.
+However, FIFA said “any risk is sufficiently outweighed by the value and benefits of the proposal” commercially.

-However, a Qatar-Ecuador game involves a few players who are with European clubs and would give the host nation an exclusive day to open its tournament.
+A Qatar-Ecuador game involves only a few players who are with European clubs.
+Several on the likely Ecuador roster play for clubs in Spain, the United States and Mexico, where leagues stop play ahead of the Nov.
+12-13 weekend.

-The opening ceremony could now actually be before the opening game, at Al Bayt Stadium, and open up the early evening slot on Monday for the Netherlands and Senegal.
+The schedule switch would have been tougher to agree to if Qatar was scheduled to open against the Netherlands, which has key members playing until Nov.
+13 with clubs in England and Italy.

+Because of the proposal, FIFA is expected to push back the Netherlands-Senegal from the lunchtime start to the early evening slot that would be vacated by Qatar.

 The 2022 World Cup is the first in the tournament's 92-year history to be played outside of the traditional northern hemisphere summer.
 The previous 21 editions were all played between late-May and the end of July.

-FIFA finalized a decision in 2015 to avoid the searing heat in Qatar's summer and move to November and December, despite opposition from most of European soccer unhappy at shutting down their domestic leagues for several peak weeks.

 The Nov.
 21-Dec.
-18 tournament schedule was agreed to so that European clubs could play on the Nov.
+18 tournament schedule was agreed to so European clubs could play on the Nov.
 12-13 weekend before releasing their players to the 32 World Cup teams.
+Changing opening day should not alter the tournament rule that players must report from their clubs to national teams no later than Nov.
+14, FIFA said in its letter.

-The final will be played on a Sunday that is Qatar's National Day, allowing a full week for players to return to clubs before the Premier League plays its traditional Boxing Day games on Dec.
+The final will be played on Qatar's National Day, a Sunday, allowing a full week for players to return to clubs before the Premier League plays its traditional Boxing Day games on Dec.
 26.

-Qatar bid to host in June-July promising innovative stadium cooling technology to overcome heat expected to reach 45 degrees Celsius (113 degrees Fahrenheit) during the first World Cup held in the Middle East.
+Qatar original bid was made to host the tournament in June-July, promising innovative stadium cooling technology to overcome heat expected to reach 45 degrees Celsius (113 degrees Fahrenheit) during the first World Cup held in the Middle East.

-In December 2010, Qatar won a controversial contest beating the United States bid 14-8 in a final round of voting by the FIFA executive committee.
+In December 2010, Qatar won a controversial bid contest beating the United States 14-8 in a final round of voting by the FIFA executive committee, a group later widely discredited by corruption scandals.

 More than four years later, FIFA moved the tournament to be played on dates when temperatures should be around 25 to 30 degrees C (77 to 86 degrees F).